 Does Your Online Business Have Economic Nexus with California?

-You may be responsible for California sales tax if you are a local business or if you have “economic nexus” with the state, which is simply another way of saying that you have economic ties to the state of California.
+You may be responsible for California sales tax if you are a local business or if you have an “economic nexus” with the state, which is simply another way of saying that you have economic ties to the state of California.
 For example, you may have nexus if your business has a physical location in California (such as a store or warehouse), employs workers or salespeople in California, or makes sales in California that exceed certain thresholds.

 Who Performs Sales Tax Audits in California?

 When most people think of audits, they imagine the IRS.
 However, the Internal Revenue Service only audits federal returns.
-Sales tax is a state tax which is governed by California’s tax code.
-California sales tax audits are performed not by the IRS, but the California Department of Tax and Fee Administration (CDTFA), with which all California retailers must be registered.
+Sales tax is a state tax that is governed by California’s tax code.
+California sales tax audits are performed not by the IRS, but by the California Department of Tax and Fee Administration (CDTFA), with which all California retailers must be registered.
 If you do business in California and have failed to register with the CDTFA, contact our San Jose tax attorneys for assistance.

 The CDTFA may focus on various issues and questions during a sales tax audit, notably the deductions you claimed, the gross receipts you reported, the business expenses you reported, and how you allocated local taxes.
 The auditor’s exact area of focus will depend on why your business is being audited and which documents are missing, inaccurate, or delinquent.